-The Lull, is what we call this stage.
+The Lull is what we call this stage.
 It’s a not particularly witty reference to this stage’s ability to ‘lull’ runners into a false sense of security.
-It’s the shortest stage and could therefore be mistaken for the easiest.
-This is a misjudgement.
+It’s the shortest stage and could, therefore, be mistaken for the easiest.
+This is a misjudgment.

 Leaving Santa Rosa, the runners ran straight into the dense, sodden and boiling jungle that will be their home for almost the entire day.
 In this environment, the body sweats constantly in an attempt to regulate temperature but it has little to no effect.
 Isolation is a factor too.
 It becomes difficult to gauge distance when there are no landmarks to see and this preys on the mind.
 All the while you could be 50 metres away from the next runner and never see them on the twisting trail.

 The first two-thirds of this trail are made of regular sharp climbs and sudden, steep descents on a trail where the mud has made traction incredibly difficult.
 This hot, sweaty grind all leads to a crossroads; a final checkpoint where the runners either miss the cut-off and take the short course route to their camp for the night or are sent out again to take on the Queen/King of the Hill stage.
 A seemingly endless climb which rewards the runners with an occasional, beautiful view of the surrounding jungle before they scramble their way back down to the hammock stations.

 The ascent is incredibly steep in places and, by the time the front runners have churned up the trail, the clay-like earth beneath the leaves is extremely slippery.
 A false move can mean sliding down and undoing the last few hard strides.

 Judging distance is extremely difficult in this terrain.
 Your speed is down to a crawl in places and the canopy obscures any landmarks that might give a sense of scale.
 This makes stage four, mentally as well as physically, a serious contender for the toughest stage of the race.